Partial Knee Replacement – A Total Solution to A Partial Problem

 - It is generally a faster, easier recovery with less pain and less downtime

-- There is less risk for infection, blood clots and stiffness.
+- There is less risk for infection, blood clots, and stiffness.

 As a surgeon it is our philosophy is do the minimum we can do to make the patient whole – whether that is operative or not.
 If it is operative – we want to do the minimum needed to have a result that brings the patient back to 100%.
+In many cases the perfect solution is a partial knee replacement: “a total solution to a partial problem!”

 Dr Jared Foran is a joint replacement surgeon at Panorama Orthopedics & Spine Center.
 He performs more than 500 hip and knee replacements each year.
 His specializes in minimally invasive and partial knee replacement procedures.